ai-labs-team/casium/README.md

 ![Architecture with Commands](docs/architecture_with_commands.png "Architecture with Commands")

-In addition to the primary cycle of messages and state changes (and rendering, etc.), we now have a secondary cycle where updaters _also_ return commands (in addition to updating state), which send messages back to an updater.
+In addition to the primary cycle of messages and model changes (and rendering, etc.), we now have a secondary cycle where updaters _also_ return commands (in addition to updating the model), which send messages back to an updater.

 This style might feel weird if you're used to using promises or callbacks.
 Promises and callbacks make it easy to do long chains of deeply-nested behaviors, that can be tough to decompose when debugging, testing, or refactoring.

 This approach lets us flatten out those chains, letting us handle one logical update at a time, in isolation from others.

 Let's try loading the counter back from local storage when the container initializes.
-Because we don't want to touch local storage directly, we'll have `init()` kick off a command that will be immediately handled and returned to the container in the form our `result` message (which we'll define below as `LoadCounter`).
+Because we don't want to break our isolation boundary by touching local storage directly, we'll have `init()` kick off a command that will be immediately handled and returned to the container in the form a `result` message (which we'll define below as `LoadCounter`).

 The expected return value format for the `init()` function is actually the same as for update handlers, so we can implement this just by changing what it returns: